-- These roasted fingerling potatoes are best served fresh, but will store in the fridge for 3-5 days.
-You can reheat them back in the oven to get back some of the crispiness, though it won’t be quite as crispy as fresh.
+Do they keep?
+These roasted fingerling potatoes are best served fresh, but will store in the fridge for 3-5 days.
+You can reheat them back in a hot oven to get back some of the crispiness, though it won’t be quite as crispy as fresh.

 Try these recipes next!